semanticlink/howtohypermedia/content/frontend/vue-todo-app/0-introduction.md

 * client-side urls and routing
 * binding views to representation (through client-side application cache)
 * on-demand authentication
-* admin view to cloning todos
+* admin view to cloning todos (through sync utilities that build on client-side application cache)

 [ TODO: need to two pictures one of the app and the other of the admin ]